OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/slack.md

 ## Editing Permission and Scope

 Steps to edit permission and scopes: Login to your team domain by a dedicated integration user.
-This integrated user will be a user that is dedicated for OpsHub Integration Manager.
+This integrated user will be a user that is dedicated for <code class="expression">space.vars.SITENAME</code>.

 >**Note**:  This user should be part of the Channel for which the integration is to be created.